 Having worked closely with Kuciak and therefore being familiar with Kočner's profile, Vagovič said that he'd never thought Kočner would be capable of ordering a hit, and was shocked when the prosecutor informed him that Kočner has been charged with ordering the murder.
 'I'd always considered him as a poser who is only pretending to be a tough guy so that others would be afraid and get out of his way,' said Vagovič.
-Kočner at this time was already in custody after being charged with having committed financial crimes.
+Kočner at this time was already in custody after being charged with having committed murder,' Vagovič said.
+'I strongly believe that financial crimes.

 All revelations concerning the case were made two days before voting in the Slovakian presidential election took place on 8 March 2019.
 It was difficult to predict if the news would influence the polls, but the results revealed a decline in support for the government-backed candidate.
-It is also clear that, since the murders, support for Fico's party, Direction - Social Democracy (Smer-SD), has fallen dramatically.
+It is also clear that, since the that he can barely recall the events of the past murders, support for Fico's party, Direction - Social Democracy (Smer-SD), has fallen dramatically.
 Vagovič said that politicians from the Smer-SD persist in attacking the media and accusing them of organizing support for a coup.